androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 &nbsp;

-_Evaluate the candidate's ability to break down a complex project into manageable steps.
-Look for knowledge of best practices in microservices architecture and the use of Terraform for infrastructure provisioning._
+_Look for the candidate's ability to break down complex projects into manageable steps.
+Assess knowledge of microservices best practices and Terraform for infrastructure provisioning._

 ### Diving Deeper

 - &ldquo;How do you ensure zero-downtime deployments when using Docker and ECS?&rdquo;

 - &ldquo;Can you explain a time when you used Terraform to manage infrastructure?
-What were the benefits and drawbacks of this approach?&rdquo;
+What were the benefits and drawbacks?&rdquo;

 - &ldquo;Describe how you manage state in Terraform and ensure consistency across environments.&rdquo;